 Nutritional Chiropractic Appointments in the Edwardsville, IL Area

-For more information on nutritional evaluations, dietary supplements, or auriculotherapy, call Dr. Emily Brueggeman at phone 618-692-0000.
+For more information on nutritional evaluations, dietary supplements, or auriculotherapy, call Dr. Emily Brueggeman at 618-692-0000.
 Ask for a free Invitation to Health which includes a consultation and screening to determine if chiropractic can help you.